leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2024.09.03
+Leiting received the prestigious Bergstedt Prize from the Royal Society of Sciences in Uppsala (Kungliga Vetenskaps-Societeten i Uppsala) for "his significant efforts and basic research for sustainable aqueous batteries."
+The Royal Society of Sciences in Uppsala is Sweden’s oldest learned society, founded in 1710.
+The Bergstedt Prize is the second oldest prize awarded by the academy, first offered in 1827.
+[Photo1](https://leitingzhang.github.io/images/aboutpic/IMG_5750.jpg) [Photo2](https://leitingzhang.github.io/images/aboutpic/IMG_5754.jpg)

-### 2024.08.22
+### 2024.09.03
-Our invited Perspective paper, "Mastering Proton Activities in Aqueous Batteries", was accepted in a special issue of Advanced Materials to celebrate the 30th anniversary of The Hong Kong University of Science and Technology.
-[Link](https://doi.org/10.1002/adma.202407852)
+Our invited Perspective paper, "Mastering Proton Activities in Aqueous Batteries", was published in Advanced Materials.
+It will be included in a special issue of the journal to celebrate the 30th anniversary of The Hong Kong University of Science and Technology (Leiting is a proud graduate of HKUST).
+[Link](https://onlinelibrary.wiley.com/doi/full/10.1002/adma.202407852)

 ### 2024.08.18
 Leiting gave an invited talk at the Energy Lectureship Award Symposium of the ACS Fall 2024 meeting in Denver, CO.
 [Photo](https://leitingzhang.github.io/images/aboutpic/IMG_5540.jpg)